 Other uses of Grammarly

-Aside from checking grammar and punctuation, you can use Grammarly to check Plagiarized content.
-By enabling this feature (which is available in the premium version), you can run a plagiarism check and determine if the text is 100% original or not.
+Aside from checking grammar and punctuation, you can use Grammarly to check plagiarized content.
+By enabling this feature (the plagiarism checker is only available in the premium version), you can run a built-in plagiarism checker in Grammarly and determine if the text is 100% original or not.
 Grammarly will search in an online database or on the Internet for the text and if no matching text is present, then it will indicate that the content is 100% original.

 Grammarly is a versatile tool that provides writing assistance, by detecting spelling, punctuation, and other common errors in texts.
 It also helps to check plagiarized content.
 With advances in artificial intelligence (AI), companies like Grammarly have taken this technology to facilitate the user to check grammar online.
 Grammarly is a clear example of tools that make life easier to users who need to check grammar, it can also be used by presenters who need to check the grammar in their slides.

 Get started using Artificial Intelligence tools to prepare high quality and engaging content with Grammarly.Go to Grammarly.com